 Rensselaer Polytechnic Institute (Biology)

-My name is Shannon and I am currently a graduate student pursuing my master's degree in epidemiology.
+My name is Shannon and I am an alumna of Rensselaer Polytechnic Institute with a B.S. in biology.
 I have been a teaching assistant for courses as an undergraduate student and have frequently tutored friends since middle school.
 I enjoy hiking, watching Netflix, eating food that I know is bad for me, and looking at cute animals on the internet.

 I have a couple of tutoring styles that I try to see what works best for a given student (as I know we all learn differently).
 For example, I learn through doing.
 Listening to a lecture on how to clone DNA or identify a chemical functional group through infrared spectroscopy was useless for me.
 I didn't understand until I did it in a laboratory setting.
 So I am comfortable talking about topics, but also giving examples, showing videos, asking questions, etc, to ensure that you actually learn and understand the material.